HCL-TECH-SOFTWARE/connections-doc/v8-cr2/admin/admin/t_admin_common_config_mail_was.md

 Mail is configured as part of the installation process.
 Only perform this procedure if you did not enable mail during the installation or you want to change the mail configuration.

 You can choose to configure notifications to be sent from a single SMTP or have HCL Connections perform a lookup of multiple SMTP server to find one that is available to send the message.
-If you are interested in the latter configuration, see *Sending mail from any available mail server*.
+If you are interested in the latter configuration, see [Sending mail from any available mail server](t_admin_common_config_mail_dnx.md).

 1. Log into the IBM® WebSphere Application Server Integrated Solutions Console.